bbbenji/PMSBLM/README.md

 	3 -0.347 -0.029 -0.045 -0.155
 	```

-7. Copy the results and paste them into the textarea on the Prusa Mini G29 converter page found here: [https://bbbenji.github.io/PMSBLM/](https://bbbenji.github.io/PMSBLM/).
+7. Copy the results and paste them into the text area on the Prusa Mini G29 converter page found here: [https://bbbenji.github.io/PMSBLM/](https://bbbenji.github.io/PMSBLM/).

     It has been reported in Windows that using Ctrl+C to copy the text output from Pronterface does not always work, this may cause you to paste in the previous values.
 Instead, select the text then right-click and click Copy.